BenNeise/bennneise.github.io/_posts/2010-01-13-linked-clones.markdown

   $specClone.Snapshot = $viewVM.Snapshot.CurrentSnapshot
   # Create an object to represent the location of the clone
   $specClone.Location = New-Object Vmware.Vim.VirtualMachineRelocateSpec
-  # This is the move-type that specifies the new disk backing (which is the bit that makes a linked clone)
+  # This is the move-Type that specifies the new disk backing (which is the bit that makes a linked clone)
   $specClone.Location.DiskMoveType = "createNewChildDiskBacking"
   # Run the task with the specified parameters
   $task = $viewVM.CloneVM_Task($objFolder, $strMachineBeingDeployed, $specClone)